Have you ever wanted to go camping but as hassle-free as possible? Then you'll want to read this about staying in a Ready Camp.

 If any of these apply to you, then a Ready Camp might be just the ticket.

 You can find Ready Camps at 44 of the Camping and Caravanning Club locations throughout the country.
 And no, you don't need to be a member of the club to stay in one (though club members do get a discount).

 What are they?
 Well, a Ready Camp is a fully-kitted-out Safari tent.

 Trying one out: What are Ready Camps really like?

-The Camping and Caravanning Club invited us to try out one of their Ready Camps.
+The Camping and Caravanning Club invited us to try one of their Ready Camps.

-Having just done six weekends of camping, not having to take the tent was a nice change, and we were keen to see what one of these Ready Camps are really like.
+Having just done six camping weekends, not having to take the tent was a nice change, and we were keen to see what one of these Ready Camps are really like.

 The Bala campsite is a couple of miles outside of the town of Bala, which shares the same name as the largest Lake in Wales, which is more correctly called Llyn Tegid in Welsh.

 The campsite is smaller than some others but excellent facilities as you would expect, and the trademark friendly and helpful staff that you find at Club campsites.